Graviton-Code-Editor/website/docs/dev/fundamentals/puffin.md

 **Note**:

-Sub properties are not reactive, example:
+Sub properties are not reactive.
+Example:

 ```js